 The running cost of a mining GPU is the amount of power it draws from your system.
 It shows how much electricity your card needs for a stable and optimal performance.
 Cards that draw more power will also need system upgrades for stability.
 Wattage can vary by 300% between low power and high power models, so if your pay for your own electricity, be sure to factor the cost of power into your business plan for mining.

 Both memory size and memory speed are important for performance of a mining system when mining Ethereum blockchain.
 Generally, GPUs with a bigger memory size and offer better memory speed should be prioritized over others.
 However, they also tend to be more expensive.
 Anecdotally 8GB of memory should be enough and recommended, but please check the details of your mining setup to make sure you have enough memory for Ethereum Mining.
 Newer models with high memory speed could be one of the most important tech specs to consider when making a decision.
 As other gaming like features of a GPU are not important.

 Always check for a warranty.
 Many top brands offer a one-year limited warranty.
 Since mining is rather resource-intensive, GPU parts such as a fan can malfunction or stop working altogether.
 You can also experience other issues.
 Therefore, a warranty is a great option, so you can either fix or replace your card for free.

 That’s a wrap on our best GPU for Ethereum mining guide!
+You will want to study more on How to mine Ethereum before jumping in with your purchase of GPU.
 We hope this article helps you find your next Ethereum mining GPU.
 Remember, the performance of a GPU varies depending on the coin that is being mined.
 That’s why ROI also varies.
 To optimize your ROI, check various online resources for your profit ratios.
 This way, you can adapt to the changing market accordingly.
 Finally, always send your profits to your own crypto wallet and not to exchange.
 Otherwise, you can lose your hard-earned profits.